slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Never put too much trust in friends, learn how to use enemies.' -- Robert Greene (2nd law of power)*

 <!--
+There comes a time in life when you’ll have to leave everything behind and start something new but never forget the ones who stood by your side, especially the ones who never let you let go.

 Remember that sometimes people wind up in our lives not because we judged them as high-quality individuals, but because of circumstance and nothing more.

 “Undisturbed calmness of mind is attained by cultivating friendliness toward the happy, compassion for the unhappy, delight in the virtuous, and indifference toward the wicked.” -- Patanjali